American Sign Language (ASL) / English Interpreting Faculty & Staff

 Len Roberson Ph.D., SC:L, CI, CT

 ...has been involved in the fields of interpreting and deaf education for over 30 years.
 He is a professor in the interpreting program, serves as the program director, and is an active researcher and interpreter.
 Dr. Roberson, in his former role as Department Chair, established the interpreter program in 2007.
-Dr. Roberson has been at UNF for more than 20 years and has served in a variety of leadership roles including program director, Department Chair, Dean of the Graduate School and as an Associate Vice-President in Academic Affairs.
+Dr. Roberson has been at UNF for more than 22 years and has served in a variety of leadership roles including program director, Department Chair, Dean of the Graduate School and as an Associate Vice-President in Academic Affairs.
 Dr. Roberson has completed the Master Online Teacher certification program and is a Master Facilitator.
 Dr. Roberson continues to interpret regularly in a variety of settings but works primarily as a legal interpreter.
 As a scholar, his current research interests include the study of interpreting in legal settings, online teaching and learning, and service learning in interpreter education.
 In addition, he has published in the areas of quality of life of Deaf Senior Citizens, integration of technology in Deaf education, and teacher effectiveness.
 Dr. Roberson has presented numerous papers and workshops in North America and abroad and consults internationally.
-He serves on the board of directors of the Registry of Interpreters for the Deaf (RID) and the Commission on Collegiate Interpreter Education (CCIE) and as the editor for the Journal of Interpretation published by RID.
+He has served on the board of directors of the Registry of Interpreters for the Deaf (RID) and the Commission on Collegiate Interpreter Education (CCIE) and currently serves as the editor for the Journal of Interpretation published by RID.

 Sherry Shaw Ed.D., CSC